Why are Harvest Groups so important?

 We realize that childcare is a crucial part to allowing you to meet with your group.
 For that reason, we will offer childcare a couple of nights each week at our campuses.
 For a list of groups that have childcare available, please visit our groups section.

 When will Harvest Groups start?

-Harvest Groups launched the last week of January with a study in the book of Revelation!
-This coincides with Pastor Greg’s teaching series through Revelation on Sunday mornings.
+Harvest Groups launch in September with a study in the book of Acts!
+This coincides with Pastor Greg’s teaching series through Acts on Sunday mornings.